 The Mission of St. John’s Episcopal Church is to glorify God by growing in Christ’s love and sharing that love with others through worship, fellowship, and service.

-Our parish is led by our ministry team, consisting of our Priest-in-Charge, The Rev. Canon Barbara Price, and our lay leaders Mary Ellen Aureli and Michael Banks.
+Our parish is led by our ministry team, consisting of our Priest-in-Charge, The Rev. Canon Barbara Price, and our lay leaders Mary Ellen Aureli and Karran Swayze.
 These leaders, and others, comprise our vestry, who serve St. John's by keeping St. John's ministry vibrant, alive and centered around our Lord, Jesus Christ.

 Our young people are offered opportunities for spiritual growth through parish and diocesan activities such as youth group meetings, camps, conferences, retreats and other programming.
 We also have adult bible studies and classes for those preparing for the sacraments of baptism and marriage.

 Our members are involved in local, national and international outreach ministries, including

 - Care-N-Share Food Pantry, Ransomville - weekly food collections and financial support